New chronology (Fomenko): Central concepts

-History of new chronology
+History of the new chronology

-The idea of chronologies that differ from the conventional chronology can be traced back to at least the second half of the 17th century.
-Jean Hardouin then suggested that many ancient historical documents were much younger than commonly believed to be.
-In 1685 he published a version of Pliny the Elder's Natural History in which he claimed that most Greek and Roman texts had been forged by Benedictine monks.
+The idea of chronologies that differ from the conventional chronology can be traced back to the second half of the 17th century or earlier.
+Jean Hardouin suggested that many ancient historical documents were younger than commonly believed.
+In 1685, he published a version of Pliny the Elder's Natural History in which he claimed that most Greek and Roman texts had been forged by Benedictine monks.
 When later questioned on these results, Hardouin stated that he would reveal the monks' reasons in a letter to be revealed only after his death.
 The executors of his estate were unable to find such a document among his posthumous papers.
 In the 17th century, Sir Isaac Newton, examining the current chronology of Ancient Greece, Ancient Egypt and the Ancient Near East, expressed discontent with prevailing theories and in The Chronology of Ancient Kingdoms Amended proposed one of his own, which, basing its study on Apollonius of Rhodes's Argonautica, changed the traditional dating of the Argonautic Expedition, the Trojan War, and the Founding of Rome.

 In 1887, Edwin Johnson expressed the opinion that early Christian history was largely invented or corrupted in the 2nd and 3rd centuries.

-In 1909 Otto Rank made note of duplications in literary history of a variety of cultures:
+In 1909, Otto Rank made note of duplications in literary history of a variety of cultures:

 almost all important civilized peoples have early woven myths around and glorified in poetry their heroes, mythical kings and princes, founders of religions, of dynasties, empires and cities—in short, their national heroes.
 Especially the history of their birth and of their early years is furnished with phantastic traits; the amazing similarity, nay literal identity, of those tales, even if they refer to different, completely independent peoples, sometimes geographically far removed from one another, is well known and has struck many an investigator.

 Fomenko became interested in Morozov's theories in 1973.
 In 1980, together with a few colleagues from the mathematics department of Moscow State University, he published several articles on "new mathematical methods in history" in peer-reviewed journals.
 The articles stirred a lot of controversy, but ultimately Fomenko failed to win any respected historians to his side.
 By the early 1990s, Fomenko shifted his focus from trying to convince the scientific community via peer-reviewed publications to publishing books.
-Alex Beam writes that Fomenko and his colleagues were discovered by the Soviet scientific press in the early 1980s, leading to "a brief period of renown"; a contemporary review from the Soviet journal Questions of History complained, "Their constructions have nothing in common with Marxist historical science."
+Alex Beam writes that Fomenko and his colleagues were discovered by the Soviet scientific press in the early 1980s, leading to "a brief period of renown"; a contemporary review from the Soviet journal Questions of History complained that "their constructions have nothing in common with Marxist historical science."

-By 1996 his theory had grown to cover Russia, Turkey, China, Europe, and Egypt.
+By 1996, Fomenko's theory encompassed Russia, Turkey, China, Europe, and Egypt.